From Anglo-Saxon Marsh to Modern Docklands

-Wapping has a long history that goes all the way back to Anglo Saxon times.
-Before it was even part of London and it took its name from the old word Wapol, meaning ‘Marsh’. Â This whole area has been shaped by the river whether it is the great voyages of exploration, Victorian heavy industry and the docks, terrible Dickensian slums that hugged the river, the dreadful destruction of the Blitz or its modern day resurgence with big business and leisure.
-Along the way we will also pass by some of the oldest and most famous pubs in the East End of London.
-Experience it all with our Private Wapping and docks tour
+Wapping has a long history that goes all the way back to Anglo-Saxon times — taking its name from the old word Wapol, meaning marsh — and predates London itself.
+This whole area has been shaped by the river: the great voyages of exploration, Victorian heavy industry, the docks, Dickensian slums, the devastation of the Blitz and its dramatic modern reinvention as a hub for big business and riverside leisure.
+This private tour walks all of it.

 Departure Time:10 am